achebel75/showcase/README.md

 # Showcase

-## What is the goal?
+## What is the aim?

-The purpose is to provide a `pipeline that enables the fastest possible` a hello world app deployment :
+The purpose is to provide a `CI/CD pipeline that enables the fastest possible` a hello world app deployment :
   - [x] each deployment will trigger the next one, and this for `15 minutes without disturbing the user experience`.
   - [x] the web user should not get any errors during the deployments.

 ## Hello World application?

-This Hello World application is composed of a single HTML page including javascript code with the following requirements :
+This Hello World application is a single HTML/javascript page with below features :
   - [x]  to refresh every 5 seconds
   - [x]  to show the # of the deployment for the day
   - [x]  to show the seconds counting on the page